William Nylander: Toronto Maple Leafs

 During the pandemic-shortened 2020–21 season, Nylander continued to be a strong contributor for the Leafs in the regular season as he finished with 42 points in 51 games.
 He also led the team in goals and points during the playoffs, including a four-game goal streak in the first round against the Montreal Canadiens.
 His team however, was eliminated in 7 games after leading the series 3-1.

 Over the next three seasons, Nylander elevated his play to an elite level, setting new career highs in each campaign and establishing himself as one of the league’s top forwards.
 He finished with his first 80 point season in the 2021-2022 NHL season when he scored 34 goals and 46 assists.
 The following year, he eclipsed his goal and point totals again with his first 40-goal campaign along with 87 points.
-In the 2023–24 season, Nylander scored 27 points (12 goals, 15 assists) in the team's first seventeen games, setting a new franchise record for longest point streak to start a season.
-During that streak, the Maple Leafs played two games in the 2023 NHL Global Series Sweden in his hometown of Stockholm.
-He scored one goal and two assists in a 3-2 win over the Detroit Red Wings in the first game.
-The next game, Nylander scored the overtime winner and added an assist in a 4-3 win over the Minnesota Wild.
+He was also named as one of NHL's three stars for the week of December 5–11, 2022, his first time receiving the honour, with three goals and four assists over first three games while helping his team extend their point streak to 14 contests.
+He capped off that week with the first five-point game of his career (2 goals, 3 assists) in Toronto's 5-4 overtime win over the Calgary Flames.
+In the 2023–24 season, Nylander scored 27 points (12 goals and 15 assists) in the team's first 17 games, setting a new franchise record for longest point streak to start a season.
+During that streak, he would be named the NHL's third star of the week for the period ending on November 12, 2023, with 4 goals and 3 assists over four games.
+At the conclusion of his point streak, the Maple Leafs played two games in the 2023 NHL Global Series Sweden in his hometown of Stockholm.
+He scored one goal and two assists in a 3-2 win over the Detroit Red Wings in the opening game.
+In the second game, Nylander scored the overtime winner and added an assist in a 4-3 win over the Minnesota Wild.
 "It's pretty special to get the OT winner here," he said of the win.
+He concluded the trip with his second consecutive NHL Star of the Week honour, and one point behind the league scoring lead.